selwynpolit/d9book/book/ai.md

 Following the instructions from the AI module [docs](https://project.pages.drupalcode.org/ai/modules/vdb_providers/vdb_provider_milvus/)

 Copy the `ddev-example.docker-compose.milvus.yaml` to your `.ddev` folder with:
 ```bash
 cp web/modules/contrib/ai/vdb_providers/vdb_provider_milvus/docs/docker-compose-examples/ddev-example.docker-compose.milvus.yaml .ddev/docker-compose.milvus.yaml
 ```

 After copying the docker-compose file to the `.ddev` folder and restarting ddev, you can see the Milvus UI at `https://ddev103.ddev.site:8521`.
-Note.
-My site is called `ddev103` so you will need to change this to your site name.
+Note, my site is called `ddev103` so you will need to change this to your site name.

 ![Milvus VDB Provider](/images/milvus8521-home.png)